shaloo/docs.arcana/includes/text-snippets/quick-start-authprovider-optional.md

-??? example "`AuthProvider` Optional Parameters"
+??? an-example "`AuthProvider` Optional Parameters"

       You can optionally customize the following settings in the `AuthProvider` constructor: